JNCressey/JNCressey.github.io/blogs/osrswiki/modulefairycode.md

 To start, I encoded a mapping from the fairy codes to the corresponding location names as key-value pairs.
 In Lua, this is implemented with the table type.
 I wrote the mapping in the syntax for a table literal and assigned this to a variable in the module.

-The original output was a `<span>` element containing the stylised code, so my first version was to add the location as a `title` attribute to that element.
+The original output was a `<span>` element which used CSS to style the three letters it contained, so my first version was to add the location as a `title` attribute to that element.

 This change caused a problem with another template.
 There was a map of the world which labeled the locations of the fairy rings with their fairy code, however, the output of this template was being used as arguments to the `Map` template.
 Special characters in the `Fairycode` template's output were causing syntax bugs when inserted into the arguments of the call.
 I replaced special characters in my output with the HTML escape-sequences and made a function to process the location name, escaping any special characters, before outputting.
 It then worked as expected.